Start your 30 day free trial.

 Running Failure Flags experiments

-This document will walk you through running your first experiment using Failure Flags.
+This document will walk you through running your first Failure Flags experiments.
+You can find examples in our example GitHub repository.

 Example: the HTTPHandler service

-Throughout this document, we'll demonstrate examples use a simple service called "HTTPHandler".
-This service takes incoming web requests and returns the time taken to process each request.
-We'll provide examples for each of the available SDKs.
+Throughout this document, we'll demonstrate examples using Failure Flags by proxy and a simple web application called "HTTPHandler" deployed on AWS Lambda.
+This application takes incoming web requests and returns the time taken to process each request.

 Node.js example